Duwamish people: Modern history

 Much of the 20th- and 21st-century history of the Duwamish has been marked by a struggle for defending treaty rights and claims.
 In 1962, the Duwamish were awarded $62,000 for their land claims.
 In 1974, United States v.
 Washington (commonly known as the Boldt Decision), ruled that federally-recognized tribes in the state of Washington have rights to 50% of the fishing harvest, as guaranteed by the treaties.
 The ruling was appealed and upheld in 1979.
 Duwamish descendants enrolled in the federally recognized tribes had fishing rights; however, the Duwamish Tribe, as they are unrecognized, were not included in the Boldt Decision.

 The Duwamish Tribe themselves have also been working towards federal recognition.
-In 1977, the Duwamish Tribe filed a petition for federal recognition.
+In 1977, they filed a petition for federal recognition.

 The Duwamish continue to be involved in Seattle's urban Indian culture and are represented in institutions such as United Indians of All Tribes and the Seattle Indian Health Board.

 Federally-recognized tribes such as the Muckleshoot and Suquamish as well as the Duwamish Tribe have worked closely with the city of Seattle to promote and develop and preserve local Native culture and history, both for the Duwamish, and non-Duwamish urban Indians.
 As of late 2022, Indigenous businesses have begun to open in Seattle, including ʔálʔal Cafe, (Note: From the Lushootseed "ʔalʔal," meaning "house") which uses local ingredients and shares traditional Native American dishes from around North America.

 The Duwamish also work with nearby cities to preserve and protect their history.
 The Duwamish Hill Preserve in Tukwila is a culturally significant space in traditional stories and served as a historical vantage point.
 In addition, the Renton History Museum in Renton, Washington, has a small exhibit on the archaeological and cultural history of the Duwamish.